-The generic versions of show and read (in classes Show and Read).

-The extra argument of type Bool is used internally to specify whether field labels are to be printed (and separated by commas).
+These functions are generic versions of show and read (in classes Show and Read).
+The first argument of type Bool is used internally to specify whether field labels are to be printed (and separated by commas).
 It should usually be False.
+The second argument of type Int specifies the precedence level.

-Since calling these functions is a bit cumbersome, the following specialisations are provided:
+Since calling these functions is a bit cumbersome, the following abstractions are provided: